Rastallworth1/Command-Line-Commands/README.md

 <h2>Description</h2>
-Below are some common CMD line commands used for trouble shooting.
+Below are some common CMD line commands used for troubleshooting.
 <br />